Acupressure on the go

 Gates of Consciousness

-You can treat this acupressure point with the Keyring for head and neck pain, a stiff neck, dizziness and similar complaints.
+You can use this acupressure point for head and neck pain, a stiff neck, dizziness and similar complaints with the Keyring .
 It is located on the gallbladder meridian and lies at the transition from the spine to the skull, between the vertebrae and the ear at the hairline.
 Use your fingers to feel up the upper part of the side of your spine until you reach a small indentation on the skull bone.
 Place the Keyring there for acupressure on the way and press it on the point.
 You can also make small, circular movements.

 Tai Yang

 If you often sit in front of a computer screen for long periods of time, you are probably familiar with the typical dry, tired eyes.
-In such cases, you can use the Tai Yang point to relax.
+In such cases, you can use the Tai Yang for relaxation for relaxation.
 It helps to cool and clear the eyes and also relieves tiredness.
 You will find the point next to your eyebrows at the temples towards the hairline.
 Here too, you can work on the acupressure point with the Keyring either with pressure or circular movements.

 Heaven Pass / Baihui

 This point is located on the Governing Vessel, which according to Traditional Chinese Medicine is the source of all Yang meridians.
-All the head meridians meet at this point, which is why it is particularly targeted for a boost of energy and clarity.
+All the head meridians meet at this point, which is why it is particularly suitable for an energy boost and clarity.
 The point is located on the highest point of the head at the top of the skull.
 You can feel it by sliding your fingers from the outer edges of the ears up to the middle of the head.
 Perform your acupressure there with the Keyring .

 LG 18 on the handlebar vessel

-If your head is smoking after a tiring meeting, you have a headache or you are nervous, acupressure on the go can calm your mind and system by targeting this point.
-The point is also located on the handlebar vessel, but slightly below on the back of your head.
-To palpate it, place your fingers above your ears and now glide at this level to the middle of the back of your head.
-This is where LG 18 is located.
+If your head is spinning after a stressful meeting, you have a headache or are nervous, acupressure on the go can calm your mind and your system by targeting this point calm.
+The point is also located on the handlebar receptacle, but slightly below the back of the head.
+To feel it, place your fingers above your ears and slide them up to the middle of the back of your head.
+This is where the LG 18 is located.

 Acupressure against tension in the arm

-Anyone who writes a lot of e-mails is bound to be familiar with them: Tension in the arm.
-With acupressure at this point, you can promote blood flow in the arm and thus relieve tension at best.
-To feel the point, bend the arm slightly.
-The acupressure point is now located on the outside, about two finger widths from the crook of the elbow.
+Anyone who writes a lot of emails is probably familiar with it: Tension in the arm.
+With acupressure at this point, you can promote blood flow in the arm and, at best, relieve tension.
+To feel the point, bend your arm slightly.
+The acupressure point is now on the outside, about two finger widths from the crook of the elbow.

 It is best to always hold the acupressure points for at least 3-5 minutes on the way.
 If you wish, you can work with alternating pressure, i.e. apply a lot of pressure for the first 30 seconds or so and then less.
 For each point, you can either use static pressure with the Keyring or make circular movements - depending on what feels better for you at the time.